 Adding strategy to the audit plan

-This paper takes a positive approach as to why and how internal audit should undertake audits in the strategic arena.
+This piece takes a positive approach as to why and how internal audit should undertake audits in the strategic arena.

 Auditors as advisors

 The definition of internal audit includes both assurance and consulting activity.
 This article explores what the standards say, and the challenges facing audit leaders.

 A piece exploring the evolution of managing significant disruptive events that asks whether internal audit is providing the assurance that matters to the board.

 COSO framework overview